By Italy specialist Caroline

 Where to stay in Rome

 Also conveniently located, the Villa Spalletti Trivelli is a grand former mansion on a quiet residential street near the Spanish Steps.
-The drawing room features a complimentary bar, elegant cardinal-red furniture and an original Ruebens.
+The drawing room features a complimentary bar, elegant cardinal-red furniture, and an original piece of art by Rubens.